12pm-3:30pm, Mon-Fri

 Program Details

-Households may utilize the food pantry once every 60 days.
+Households may utilize the food pantry once every 30 days.
 Food boxes typically provide 2-4 days worth of food.
-Garden seeds may also be available in the springtime (limited availability).
 Food boxes vary based on donations and location.

 To receive a food box, clients must qualify and be enrolled in our CSBG program.
+Clients can enroll in our CSBG program at any of our four offices.
 Clients will be asked for demographic information about themselves and each member of their household.
 No ID or income verification is required to receive a food box.
+Read more about our CSBG program here.

 USDA Commodities are staple pantry items that are provided through our TEFAP program.
 Commodities are available once per month at multiple distribution sites in the Treasure Valley.
 For specific dates and times please call (208) 377-0700.
 Commodities are available at all El-Ada locations.